jcbhmr/setup-code-server/README.md

 There's currently only a single option to specify the version.
 [Open an Issue] if there's more options you'd like to see! ❤️

-- **`code-server-version`:** The specific pinned version of the `code-server` binary to install.
-This can also be the string `latest` to automatically install the latest version.
-Also supports the `edge` value to install prerelease versions.
-The default is `latest`.
+- **`code-server-version`:** Which version of code-server to install.
+This defaults to the latest stable release.
+Use `edge` to download the latest prerelease, or a `N.N.N` versions specifier if you wish.
+Use `latest` (the default) to download the latest version.
+This field **does not** support semver specifiers.

 ## Development